itmo-wad/MaLiMiao_hw2/README.md

 # MaLiMiao_hw2
 ## Description
-This project is a web application built with Python and Flask, providing users with authentication functionality and a personalized profile page.
-The application allows users to create accounts, authenticate, update profile information, change passwords, and manage profile pictures.
-The backend uses MongoDB for storing user credentials, and password hashing is implemented for security.
+This project is a Flask-based web application developed in Python, offering user authentication features and a customized profile page.
+It enables users to register accounts, log in, modify profile details, update passwords, and manage profile pictures.
+The backend leverages MongoDB for secure storage of user credentials, with password hashing implemented to enhance security.

 ## Getting Started
 ### Dependencies
 - VScode, pycharm
-- Python 3.9
+- Python 3.13.2
-- MongoDB Compass 1.45.2
+- MongoDB Compass 7.0.16
 ### Executing program
 ```python
 python app.py